SEX WORK AS WORK:

 Sex workers can be parents too!
 Tailoring care to challenge stigmas & creating new pathways for safer, more accessible care where sex working parents feel safe to complain and be human.

 WHO ARE SEX WORKERS

 Treating the whole person, perspective shifts and pathways forward, new models and decolonized approaches to healing.

 & SEX WORK

-Common manifestations, challenges and co-occurring eating disorders, substance abuse and trauma
+Common manifestations, challenges and co-occurring eating disorders, substance use and trauma

 ANTI-SEX WORK PROPAGANDA & COLONIALISM